By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 For high-profile matches, especially playoff games, prices may increase significantly, and tickets sell out quickly.
 I recommend purchasing at least a week in advance for regular matches and immediately upon release for playoff games.

 Local Tip: When tickets are too expensive, I sometimes wait until about 10-15 minutes after the match starts and then approach resellers directly.
 Since they’re desperate to sell their remaining tickets, you can often negotiate a better deal.
-This have worked for me in various ocasions.
+This has worked for me on various occasions.

 For Tourists: The Oriental (East) stand offers the best balance of good views, reasonable security, and an authentic atmosphere without being in the most intense fan sections.